 Take control of the ingredients that go into your hair products by making them at home.
 This easy, DIY hair conditioner uses natural ingredients to leave your hair feeling soft and tangle free, and is light enough to use as a leave-in conditioner too.

-As I’ve gotten older, my hair has gotten more and more curly.
-I used to be really frustrated with it because I didn’t know what to do with it.
-I never thought of it as being curly, but instead hated the uncontrollable waves with curls on the bottom layers and almost straight top layers.
+As I've gotten older, my hair has gotten more and more curly.
+I used to be really frustrated with it because I didn't know what to do with it.
+I never thought of it as being curly, but instead hated the uncontrollable waves which ended up really being hair that was curly on the bottom layers and almost straight on the top layers.
+It never looked very nice, so I was forced to straighten my hair every day.

 As part of the Dressing Your Truth course, you get a bonus video about working with your hair, even (especially) unruly hair like mine, to get the curls that you might not even know you have.
 The video gave me some ideas to help manage my curls, allowing my hair to do what it wants and still look good.
 Heck, it probably looks better than it did when I spent a lot of time trying to style it straight!
 I ended up trimming and layering my hair in a way that it would do just that, thanks to their ideas about “pruning” it as needed in certain areas.